By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-Alice Walker’s short story "Everyday Use" is set in the Southern United States during the 1960s to 1970s, a time recognized for its importance in the Black Power Movement.
-After returning from college, Dee showcases a newfound love towards her Afro-centric roots, one she did not display while growing up in her mother’s home.
-Walker utilizes the multiple settings that the Johnson family each comes from to characterize the personality of Dee and her misunderstanding of the Black Power Movement.
-The sudden change in reactions and impressions that Dee expresses towards her old home before leaving for college and her current home after returning highlight the lack of sincerity behind Dee’s sudden affinity towards African culture.
+Alice Walker’s short story "Everyday Use" is set in the Southern United States during the 1960’s to 1970’s, a time recognized for its importance in the Black Power Movement.
+After returning from college, Dee showcases a newfound love for her Afrocentric roots, one she did not display while growing up in her mother’s home.
+Walker uses the different backgrounds of the Johnson family members to characterize Dee's personality and her misunderstanding of the Black Power Movement.
+The sudden shift in Dee's reactions towards her old home before leaving for college and her current home after returning highlights the lack of sincerity behind Dee’s newfound affinity for African culture.

-Throughout "Everyday Use," Dee represses her family for her own gain, mainly to prove the culture they share is more prevalent in her life rather than in theirs.
+Throughout "Everyday Use," Dee represses her family for her own gain, mainly to prove that the culture they share is more prevalent in her life than in theirs.
 This ideology contradicts the purpose of the Black Power Movement, highlighting a lack of maturity and understanding in Dee.
 Walker’s illustrative use of setting accentuates the differences Dee has with her family within the realm of their shared culture.
-Differences in age and the influences that a character grows up with have a settling impact on molding their personality, as shown in Dee.
+Differences in the age and the influences that a character grows up with have a settling impact in molding their personality, as shown in Dee.
 Walker thus uses Dee and her societal influences to show the lack of comprehension a person has on any subject that is viewed from a limited perspective.
-This narrative invites readers to reflect on the authenticity of cultural appreciation versus superficial admiration.

 Browse our vast selection of original essay samples, each expertly formatted and styled